-Ethereum Mining Pool Distribution via EtherChain
+Choosing the Best Ethereum Mining Pool

-Ethpool/Ethermine Ethpool and Ethermine are operated from two different websites but contribute to the same pool.
+Ethpool and Ethermine are operated from two different websites but contribute to the same pool.
 With ~26.8% of the network hash rate power, this pool is the largest one on the Ethereum network.
 Ethermine currently has over 125,000 miners using the pool software while Ethpool has a little under 1,100.

 Ethermine allows you to set the minimum payment threshold needed to receive your rewards.
 If you want to receive your payments infrequently, you can set the threshold to the maximum of 10 ETH.
 Set your threshold to the 0.05 ETH minimum to receive payments more often.

 The default minimum payout threshold using Nanopool is 0.2 ETH, but you’re able to lower and raise the minimum in your settings.
 The interface is straightforward and simple to use if you’re just getting started.

 The platform also has an extensive help and FAQ section to assist you in getting started.
 It walks you through how to set up your miner, configure the pool settings, and links you to the appropriate mining clients.

 Beyond that, the help section also guides you on which type of hardware is best suited for Ethereum mining.
 Nanopool recommends that you use an AMD GPU driver 15.12.
 You can mine with a CPU but your rewards will be few and far between, making it not worth the effort.

-.
 Some miners have reported that their hash rate through Nanopool is significantly less (sometimes up to a 10% difference) than mining in other pools or on their own.
 The Nanopool team addresses this in their FAQ section.
 There are two main reasons for these differences:

 Overall, the community seems to trust and like this pool.

 Your account balance needs to reach 1.01 Ethereum before payout and the pool pays out 6 times per day.
 Unless you’re mining with a powerful mining rig or using multiple miners, you may want to join a pool with a lower payout minimum.

 You really can’t go wrong joining any of the top mining pools.
 Most of the largest ones are fairly reliable and have a similar fee structure.
 In the end, it’s important to choose the one that you’re most comfortable using.
 Once you’ve started making a consistent profit, you’ll need to find the best way to sell the Ethereum that you’ve mined.